Looking for an opportunity to polish, improve or develop your defensive handgun skills? We are too! Join us for the defensive pistol league season!

 Each night there are two-three different stages (courses of fire) set up.
 Round count for the night is between 45-60.

 Tuesday, April 25th 5:30pm

 Jun 27 Sep 5

 Cost to Participate

-Targets will be IDPA targets.
-Each event will vary at the number of targets and the number of rounds.
-Scoring will be determined as follows:
+Targets are IDPA targets.
+Each event varies at the number of targets and the number of rounds.
+Scoring is determined as follows: